 Documentation required when driving a car you don’t own across the border

 - Borrowed vehicle: Alarm bells will go off anytime you try to cross the border in a privately owned car that is not yours.
 This is especially true if you fly across the border, and then try to come back in someone else’s personal vehicle.
-See our page on Crossing the Border in a Borrowed Vehicle for instructions and a sample permission letter you should bring.

 Ferries and Small Boats